Overcoming Trailing Spouse Syndrome

 If you and your partner are really struggling with life as expats, consider counselling with a professional in your new country or, online counselling, with a professional in your own country.
 Counselling should help you to identify the areas you are finding difficult and see if there are ways you can work together to solve them.

 Finally, a common result if you are struggling to settle as an expat partner is a period of expat depression.
-If you suspect you may be feeling depressed, you are not alone, the World Health Organisation (WHO) estimate 300 million people worldwide suffer from depression.
+If you suspect you may be feeling depressed, you are not alone, the World Health Organisation (WHO) estimate that 280 million people worldwide suffer from depression at some point in their lives.

 Research shows expats are more likely to suffer from a bout of depression than those living and working in their home country.
-This is likely to also impact trailing spouses.
+This is commonly one of the biggest challenges trailing spouses can face.
 If you experience any of the following for a period of 2 weeks or more, it is worth seeing your doctor:

 • have a feeling of lethargy about life